-Take water – there’s no bar at the end of the hike!
-A small backpack is best, so you keep your hands free for keeping your balance.
+- Take water – there’s no bar at the end of the hike!
+A small backpack is best, so your hands are free for keeping your balance.
 There are toilets and a picnic area at the bottom.

-Walking up to the tunnel is easy.
+- Walking up to the tunnel entrance is easy.
 The path is paved and most people can manage it.
 The views are pretty good, though clearly not as spectacular as from the top.

 © Guy Pelham